-- 20-30 Positions

-- Entirely benchmark agnostic: No explicit benchmark, no requirement to take exposure to any

-- sector.

-- Based on our confidence in earnings projections, the implied Internal Rate of Return (IRR) (based on our forecasts), overall portfolio risk and portfolio concentrations.

-- Holding period: Typically, multi- year.
+- ▶ 20-30 Positions - Entirely benchmark agnostic: No explicit benchmark, no requirement to take exposure to any sector. - Position size 2%-8%: Based on our confidence in earnings projections, the implied Internal Rate of Return (IRR) (based on our forecasts), overall portfolio risk and portfolio concentrations. - Holding period: Typically, multi- year. - Turnover: We consider turnover in terms of turnover of ideas and expect to add between 1-5 new ideas per year.